aicostmanager/aicostmanager-python/docs/usage.md

 via `/triggered-limits`.
 The SDK also falls back to fetching triggered limits from the API if the local INI cache is empty or missing fields.

-# using CostManager with automatic delivery
+# using ClientCostManager with automatic delivery
-from aicostmanager import CostManager
+from aicostmanager import ClientCostManager

-with CostManager(client) as manager:
+with ClientCostManager(client) as manager:
     manager.client.list_customers()
     # payloads delivered in background

 # asynchronous tracking
-from aicostmanager import AsyncCostManager, AsyncCostManagerClient
+from aicostmanager import AsyncClientCostManager, AsyncCostManagerClient

 async def async_example():
     async with AsyncCostManagerClient() as aclient:
-        async with AsyncCostManager(aclient) as manager:
+        async with AsyncClientCostManager(aclient) as manager:
             await manager.client.list_customers()
 ```